spacetx/starfish/docs/source/help_and_reference/glossary/glossary.rst

     Image Tile
         A single plane, single channel, single round 2D image.
 In the manifest, each tile has information about its (X,Y,Z) coordinates in space, and information about which imaging round (R) and/or fluorescence channel (C) it was acquired under.

+    ImageSlice
+        The image volume corresponding to a single round and single channel of the Field of View.

     Coordinates (Tile)
         Coordinates refer to the physical location of a Tile with respect to some independent reference.
 If a pair of values are provided, it corresponds to the physical coordinates of the edges.
 If a single value is provided, it corresponds to the center of the tile.
 For x and y, two values are required.
 For z, both a single value and a pair of values are valid.